GRIDAPPSD/CIMHub/docs/Tutorial.rst

   latitude, and longitude of the weather station, which is important to solar output.
 If using CSV files, the altitude, latitude, and longitude are specifed manually as attributes of the climate object.
-- Line 36 points at the unaltered ``ieee123houseder_base.glm`` file exported from CIM.
-It contains the houses and DER, along with the base feeder components.
+- Line 37 points at the unaltered ``ieee123ecp_base.glm`` file exported from CIM.
+It contains the houses, DER, and spot load schedules, along with the base feeder components.
-- Line 48 begins the definition of many GridLAB-D recorders for CSV output.
+- Line 49 begins the definition of many GridLAB-D recorders for CSV output.
 Support files ``make_load_recorders.py`` and ``load_xfmrs.dat`` were used to help define many of these recorders.

 .. literalinclude:: ../tutorial/climate_run.glm
   :linenos:
-  :lines: 1-54
+  :lines: 1-55

 This graph shows the solar irradiance and temperature, along with less important humidity and pressure, over the 2-day simulation period.